dvginneken/PLM-pipeline/README.md

     - `fit_transform` which will transform the sequences using the model and create embeddings.
     - `calc_pseudo_likelihood_sequence` calculates the pseudolikelihood of whole sequence (sum of log-scaled per-residue probablities, divided by sequence length)
     - `calc_probability_matrix` calculates the probability matrix of each amino acid per position of a sequence
+    - `calc_attention_matrix` calculates the attention matrix between residues in a sequence
 - Add the model to `scripts/pipeline.py` as import and at the initialization step.

 ## Adding new functions